-12(9) Subject to subsection (10), all voters nominated shall attend the nomination meeting to confirm that they wish to stand for office and to outline their reasons for seeking office, or the electoral officer shall declare the nomination to be null and void, unless in the sole discretion of the electoral officer it is determined there are special emergency circumstances which prevent a nominee from complying with this subsection.
+13(9) Subject to subsection (10), all voters nominated shall attend the nomination meeting to confirm that they wish to stand for office and to outline their reasons for seeking office, or the electoral officer shall declare the nomination to be null and void, unless in the sole discretion of the electoral officer it is determined there are special emergency circumstances which prevent a nominee from complying with this subsection.

-Permitted absences.
+Permitted absences

-12(10) A voter's candidacy will not be declared null and void if that person is unable to attend the nomination meeting due to personal illness or a critical illness or death of an immediate family member and as long as the electoral officer or deputy electoral officer is notified prior to the nomination meeting.
+13(10) A voter's candidacy will not be declared null and void if that person is unable to attend the nomination meeting due to personal illness or a critical illness or death of an immediate family member and as long as the electoral officer or deputy electoral officer is notified prior to the nomination meeting.

-Withdrawal.
+Withdrawal

-12(11) Any voter nominated may withdraw at the nominating meeting or at least seven (7) days before election day, by filing a written notice to that effect signed by the candidate and witnessed by two voters and that candidate's name shall not be placed on the ballot.
+13(11) Any voter nominated may withdraw at the nominating meeting or at least seven (7) days before election day, by filing a written notice to that effect signed by the candidate and witnessed by two voters and that candidate's name shall not be placed on the ballot.

-Acclamation.
+Acclamation

-12(12) Where only the number of candidates are nominated in a council or board election as there are vacancies for a particular position, the electoral officer shall immediately declare the chief or the councillor or the board candidates elected, as the case may be.
+13(12) Where only the number of candidates are nominated in a council or board election as there are vacancies for a particular position, the electoral officer shall immediately declare the chief or the councillor or the board candidates elected, as the case may be.

-PART 5V POLLING PLACES
+PART V POLLING PLACES

-Establishment of polling places.
+Establishment of polling places

-13(1) The electoral officer shall make arrangements for polling places which are easily accessible for voting during the council and board elections.
+- 14(1) The electoral officer shall: - (a) make arrangements for polling places which are easily accessible for voting during the council and board elections; and - (b) establish in-person polling stations in locations in Manitoba if there are at least fifty (50) voters ordinarily resident in that location.

-Voting arrangements for secret ballot.
+Voting arrangements for secret ballot

-13(2) Every polling place other than the travelling poll, be arranged in a well-lit area so that each voter is screened from observation and can without interference or interruption mark ballots.
+14(2) Every polling place other than the travelling poll, shall be held in a well-lit area so that each voter is screened from observation and can without interference or interruption mark ballots.

-Security to be present at each polling location.
+Security to be present at each polling location

-13(3) The electoral officer shall arrange for NCN constables or other security to be present at each polling location during the council or board elections.
+14(3) The electoral officer shall arrange for NCN constables or other security to be present at each polling location during the council or board elections.

-Travelling poll for elders, infirm or disabled.
+Travelling poll for elders, infirm or disabled

-13(4) The electoral officer may make arrangements for travelling polls for elders, and any voters who are ill or disabled, if the electoral officer decides such a poll is required.
+14(4) The electoral officer may make arrangements for travelling polls for elders, and any voters who are ill or disabled, if the electoral officer decides such a poll is required.

-Facilities in travelling polls.
+Facilities in travelling polls

-13(5) Every travelling poll established under subsection (4) shall allow each voter to mark ballots without interference or interruption and to the extent possible, without observation by other people.
+14(5) Every travelling poll established under subsection (4) shall allow each voter to mark ballots without interference or interruption and to the extent possible, without observation by other people.

-Change of polling locations.
+Change of polling locations

-13(6) Where it is impossible to hold a poll in a place designated as a polling place, the electoral officer may establish another polling place as close as possible to the original polling place and in that event shall:
+14(6) Where it is impossible to hold a poll in a place designated as a polling place, the electoral officer may establish another polling place as close as possible to the original polling place and in that event shall: